dib-lab/2021-paper-ibd/manuscript.md

 Given the high-dimensional structure of this data set (e.g. many more k-mers than metagenomes), we first used variable selection to narrow the set of predictive k-mers in the training set [@doi:10.1007/s11634-016-0276-4; @doi:10.1093/bib/bbx124].
 Variable selection reduced the number of k-mers used in each model by two orders of magnitude, from 7,376,151 to 28,684-41,701 (mean = 35,673.1, sd = 4090.3) (**Figure @fig:kmers B**).

-Using this reduced set of k-mers, we then optimized each random forests classifier on the training set, producing 36 optimized models.
+Using this reduced set of k-mers, we optimized each random forests classifier on the training set, producing 36 optimized models.
 We validated each model on the left-out study.
 The accuracy on the validation studies ranged from 49%-77% (**Figure @fig:kmers B**), outperforming a previously published model built on metagenomic data alone [@doi:10.1038/s41564-018-0306-4].